Joe4evr/Discord.Addons/src/Discord.Addons.MpGame/Documentation/3-Games.md

     public CardGame(IMessageChannel channel, IEnumerable<CardPlayer> players)
         // Use the 'setFirstPlayerImmediately' flag to control
         // where or not to set the 'TurnPlayer' to the first player
         // or to an empty node.
-Default is 'false'.
+Default is 'false' (sets an empty node).
         : base(channel, players, setFirstPlayerImmediately: false)
     {
     }